2025

 Repeated measure ANOVA assumptions

-1. Independence: Observations within each group must be independent of each other.
+1. Independence: Observations must be independent between subjects.

-3. Sphericity: The variances of the differences between all possible pairs of within-subject factors must be equal.
+3. Sphericity: The variances of the pairwise differences between all levels of the within-subject factor must be equal.

 Homogeneity of Variance versus sphericity

-• Homogeneity of Variance: Equality of variances across between-subjects factors.
+• Homogeneity of Variance: Assumes equal variances across groups in between-subjects designs.

-• Sphericity: Equality of variances of the pairwise differences among within-subjects factors.
+• Sphericity: Assumes equal variances of the pairwise differences among levels of a within-subjects factor.

-• In a repeated measure one-way ANOVA homogeneity of variance is not an issue because we are comparing differences within subjects.
+• In a one-way repeated measures ANOVA, homogeneity of variance is not relevant, because all comparisons are within subjects.
+Instead, sphericity is the key assumption.

 Sphericity is about differences